smokejohn/deadclock/README.md

 Reads and updates the in-game timer to update it's own internal timer via OCR from your screen

 ### Crossplattform
-Built with libraries that work on any OS this app should run on Windows, Linux and MacOS.
+Built with libraries that work on any OS this app should run on Windows and Linux.
-Currently only builds for Windows are published and Linux builds will follow.
+Currently only builds for Windows are published and Linux builds will only support X11, since Waylands design / more secure architecture makes accessing other client window content difficult.
-Mac builds will not be supplied since virtualizing MacOS is a PITA / not supported by Apple.
+Any help on wayland support is highly appreciated.

 ## Installing